Home

 Understanding how to write a survey is certainly one of the first steps in survey development however, just as important is how to create the survey and how to deliver it.

-But be careful that your economical online survey tool doesn’t produce a cheap-looking product.
+But be careful that your economical online survey tool doesn't produce a cheap-looking product, one that asks the wrong questions or one that isn't clearly understood.

 You want your survey to look professional and to encourage participation and responses:

-• You need to ask the right questions (the tool can’t help you develop and decide the questions to ask – because the tool doesn’t know what you need answered) in the best format for your respondents;
+• You need to ask the right questions (the tool or template can't help you develop and decide the questions to ask because the tool doesn't know what you need answered) in the best format for your respondents;

 • You need to target your market or sample precisely;